rbrt-weiler/xmc-nbi-devicelister-py/README.md

 The tool is intended to provide a quick overview of the managed devices and to serve as a starting point for other tools.

+**Notice**: This project has surfaced as a proof of concept and is _not maintained_ anymore.
+If you need a production ready NBI client, please refer to [the Go version of DevideLister](https://gitlab.com/rbrt-weiler/xmc-nbi-devicelister-go).

 ## Branches

 This project uses two defined branches: